OpenPsych

-OpenPsych is an online collection of three open access journals covering behavioral genetics, psychology, and quantitative research in sociology.
+OpenPsych is an online collection of three pseudoscientific open access journals covering behavioral genetics, psychology, and quantitative research in sociology.
 Many articles on OpenPsych promote scientific racism, and the site has been described as a "pseudoscience factory-farm".
-The journals were started in 2014 by Emil Kirkegaard, an activist with ties to the far-right, and Davide Piffer, an Italian parapsychologist, who had difficulty publishing their research in mainstream peer-reviewed scientific journals.
-The website describes them as open peer reviewed journals, but the qualifications and neutrality of the reviewers have been disputed.
+The journals were started in 2014 by a pair of nonprofessional researchers, Emil Kirkegaard and Davide Piffer, who had difficulty publishing their studies in mainstream peer-reviewed scientific journals.
+The website describes its contents as open peer reviewed journals, but the qualifications and neutrality of its reviewers and quality of reviews have been disputed.

+Founders

+OpenPsych was founded by Danish far-right white supremacist Emil Kirkegaard in 2014.
+Kirkegaard is also the founder of the white nationalist Human Diversity Foundation which publishes Mankind Quarterly, another pseudoscientific journal.
+The Mankind Quarterly was published by the Ulster Institute for Social Research, which was presided over by Richard Lynn until his death in 2023.
+Kirkegaard was the registrant of the Mankind Quarterly website between 2017 and February 2023, after which the WHOIS was anonymised.
+In February 2024, Kirkegaard filed his Mankind Publishing House LLC with the state of Wyoming under the name William Engman (his legal name since 2021).

+Co-founder Davide Piffer has written on remote viewing which is widely dismissed by scientists as parapsychology.

 Journal contents and quality

-OpenPsych consists of three journals — Open Differential Psychology, Open Behavioral Genetics, and Open Quantitative Sociology & Political Science — founded by Emil Kirkegaard and Davide Piffer in 2014.
+OpenPsych consists of three journals—Open Differential Psychology, Open Behavioral Genetics, and Open Quantitative Sociology & Political Science—founded by Emil Kirkegaard and Davide Piffer in 2014.
 Journal contents are free to access and there is no cost associated with submission.
 The founders of the website believed that their articles were being regularly rejected by mainstream scientific publishers because of bias against their contentious submissions.
-Many of the articles are about race realism, a form of scientific racism, and purport a biological basis for differences between races, ethnicities, and immigrant groups in measures such as crime and IQ.
+Many of the articles are about "race realism", a form of scientific racism, and advance related views which are rejected by mainstream science, such as the idea that there is a genetic basis for group-level differences in measures such as crime and IQ.
 Unlike typical scientific journals, OpenPsych accepts anonymous manuscripts.

+Academic reception

 The quality of peer review at OpenPsych has been disputed.
 Reviewers do not need advanced academic qualifications, nor need to specialise in what they review.
 For example, Kirkegaard reviews paper submissions to two of the journals, but has only a BA in linguistics, claiming he is entirely "self-taught".
 Most of the reviewers are also authors of articles in the same group of journals.
 Of the thirteen known members of the review board in 2020, two were anonymous and eight seemed to have doctorates.
 Members of the review teams include Gerhard Meisenberg, Heiner Rindermann, Peter Frost, John Fuerst, Kenya Kura, Bryan J. Pesta, Noah Carl and Meng Hu.